tmax818/vero_text/docs/html/_sources/12tuples.rst.txt

 .. admonition:: Practice these in the Veroskills interface

-   - Practice using as many of the list methods as you can.
+   - Practice using as many of the tuple methods as you can.

 Further Reading